AsturaPhoenix/trip_planner_aquamarine/README.md

 ### CORS

-For local web, you'll need a local trip planner at `http://localhost/trip_planner/` with `Header set Access-Control-Allow-Origin *` to serve resources that would otherwise be CORS restricted.
+For local web, you'll need to build in debug or profile mode to use a classic Trip Planner instance that supports CORS (i.e. the alpha server or a local instance).

 ### SFBOFS aggregation server